Elvito-AI-Tools/media-master-api/README.md

 # Media Master API

 A powerful API for generating media content.
-This project provides asynchronous operations for various media transformations.
+This project provides asynchronous operations for various media transformations, built with FastAPI and Docker.

+## Why use this API?

+It saves your time and money by using our API to generate long-form videos, audio and more, with few simple API call you can generate high-quality media content.
+Replace expensive services like JSON2Video, Creatomate, etc. with this API to generate high-quality media content.

 ## Features

-- Fully asynchronous API with job queue
-- Maximum queue size of 10 jobs
 - Image to video conversion with audio and captions
 - Text to speech conversion using Kokoro TTS (via external service)
 - Media transcription using Whisper